CADRE Analytic

 • Turbine requirements, unit discharge

-• Variable viscosity, temperature, and vapor pressure within the system
+• Vary viscosity, temperature, and vapor pressure within the system

-• Unrestricted variations of Reynold's number within the system
+• Unrestricted variations of the Reynolds number within the system (laminar, turbulent, transition)

 • Unlimited complex 3D networks and piping layouts